 The time has come to reclaim our transcendental values – even if we are currently unable to prove many of them scientifically.
 Once we change our approach and begin to accept that there is more to our world than meets the eye, we will find new theories and new methods to find the scientific validations we have been looking for.

 People will keep searching and asking, because they will always wish to understand what it is that they are feeling and sensing, and more and more they will awaken spiritually.
 For it is inevitable that our intuition must at some point in our lives force us to admit that there may be more to our existence than what we see in the mirror.

-Excerpt from: Divine Living: The Essential Guide To Your True Destiny by Anthon St Maarten
+Excerpt from the book Divine Living: The Essential Guide To Your True Destiny by Anthon St Maarten

 © 2012 Anthon St. Maarten